-Government in the United Kingdom (the UK) is built on the assumption of Parliamentary Sovereignty; all key decisions are made by Parliamentarians and there is no higher authority.
+Government in the United Kingdom is built on the assumption of Parliamentary Sovereignty; all key decisions are made by Parliamentarians and there is no higher authority.

 (Note therefore that a decision by a UK Government to sign an international treaty does not create rights and duties in national law which are enforceable in UK courts.
 Only UK legislation can create or revoke such rights and duties.
 European Union law was accordingly incorporated into UK law by the European Communities Act 1972.
 That legislation could not and did not fetter the ability of successor Parliaments to revoke or amend the 1972 legislation.)